MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/reports-aip.md

 - Identify when protected documents are accessed by internal or external users from Windows computers, and whether access was granted or denied.

-The data that you see is aggregated from your Azure Information Protection clients and scanners, from [clients and services that support unified labeling](configure-policy-migrate-labels.md#clients-and-services-that-support-unified-labeling), and from [protection usage logs](log-analyze-usage.md).
+The data that you see is aggregated from your Azure Information Protection clients and scanners, from Microsoft Cloud App Security, from Windows 10 computers using Microsoft Defender Advanced Threat Protection, and from [protection usage logs](log-analyze-usage.md).

-> [!NOTE]
-> With the exception of the current general availability version of the unified labeling client, Azure Information Protection analytics doesn't include custom information types for clients and services that support unified labeling.

 For example, you'll be able to see the following: